Abjiri/uminho-miei/README.md

 This repository contains the projects developed during my Software Engineering course, at University of Minho.

-Below is a list of the curricular units within the scope of which the assignments were developed, as well as their respective grades - some grades were not on the 0-20 scale, so I took the liberty of converting them proportionally, as a matter of consistency.
+Below is a list of the curricular units within the scope of which the assignments were developed, as well as their respective grades (some grades were not on the 0-20 scale, so I took the liberty of converting them proportionally, as a matter of consistency).

 ## :memo: Projects